 Photos by Jesus J. Montero.

-Jim Daley is the Weekly’s investigations editor.
+Jim Daley was the Weekly’s investigations editor from 2023 to 2026.
 Jesus J. Montero is the son of Mexican immigrants and an award-winning multimedia journalist from Chicago.